CloudLabs-Samples/EduLabs/AWS/alertlogic/readme.md

 ## Conclusion
-In this hands on lab, you accessed the Apache webserver through the internet using the Fortinet VM's Public IP.
+In this hands on lab, you used AlertLogic's MDR solution to protect AWS workloads.